 Most people are shocked to learn the avocado, also known as alligator pear, actually belongs to the fruit family.
 Avocados are indeed an amazing superfood for many reasons, and research continually provides us with more and more avocado benefits every year.
 However, years of being scared away from fat-containing foods have caused many people and healthcare practitioners to overlook avocado benefits.
 In fact, many healthcare professionals tell their weight-loss clients to stay away from avocados.
-Today — thanks mostly to on-going research concerning the risks of low-fat diet — we understand that avocados offer important, healthy fats in addition to much-needed antioxidants, multiple trace minerals, and vitamins.
+Today — thanks mostly to ongoing research concerning the risks of a low-fat diet — we understand that avocados offer important, healthy fats in addition to much-needed antioxidants, multiple trace minerals, and vitamins.

 Avocado Benefits – The Scoop about Avocado

 Here’s the scoop about avocados: The avocado is genuinely an amazing superfood to add to your daily diet.
 In fact, there are few, if any, other superfoods that have more essential nutrients than avocado.
 One medium-sized avocado has about 215 total calories.
 Yes, that’s a boat-load of calories.
 However, because of the healthy fat, fiber, and phytochemical content, this superfood should help you lose weight, not gain weight.

 Even though the recommended minimal serving size is about one-fifth of the whole avocado (approx 30 grams), certain studies suggest that most people consume about one-half an avocado at one time (68 grams).
 According to the USDA, this serving size provides you with approximately:

 - 113 calories